shivakumarbdoddamani/StackOverflow/README.md

 # Stack Overflow React Native App

-Follow the steps to run the code.
+Follow the steps to run the code in android.

 Step 1: Clone the project from github repo.
 Step 2: Open it in any code editor (I prefer VS code).